Transitions Retreats

 Q. Who is this retreat for?

-A. Anyone in transition who is open to reflecting about it, sharing their journey with others, and listening to the intuition that is arising from within regarding what the transition is providing for them and what their next steps could be.
+A. Anyone in transition who is open to reflecting about it, sharing their journey with others, and listening to the intuition that is arising from within them.
+What is the transition providing for you and what could your next step be?

 Q. Would those who have attended before benefit from coming back?

 A. Yes.
-Even though the activities will be similar to previous Transitions event, you and the other participants will have grown to a different place since you last attended.
+We have had participants come back for a second or even third time!
+Even though the activities will be similar to previous Transitions retreat, you will have grown to a different place since you last attended.
 Perhaps you are navigating a new transition.
-Perhaps you just remember how restful it was to play with paint or be among people who are willing to have deeper conversations.
+Perhaps you just remember how restful it was to play with paint or be among people willing to have deeper conversations.
+You can join in activities as you wish.

-Q. St. Anthony's looks like a Catholic retreat center.
-Are non-Catholics welcome?
+Q. St. Anthony's Spirituality Center looks like religious retreat centers.
+Are non-catholics and non-religious people welcome?

 Yes, of course!
-People of any faith tradition – or none – are welcome to continue or begin their search for spiritual growth, self-knowledge, and inner peace at St. Anthony’s Spirituality Center.
+People of any faith tradition – or none – are welcome to continue or begin their search for spiritual growth, self-knowledge, and inner peace at both locations.

 Q. What are the accomodations like?
 Do I have to share a room?

-A. Rooms at St. Anthony’s are furnished simply, in the Franciscan tradition: a desk, a chair, a bed, a lamp.
-Some rooms include a sink and mirror, and some rooms – referred to as suites – include a full bathroom.
+A. Rooms at St. Anthony’s are furnished simply, in the Franciscan tradition.
+Some rooms include a sink and mirror, and some rooms – referred to as "suites" – include a full bathroom.
 Suites are limited and are assigned on a first come / first served basis.
 Suites may not be available during very busy times.

 Both single and double rooms are available.
 See the rooms by scrolling down this web page.
 Guest rooms are on the second floor and there is an elevator to access them.
 If you have questions about accommodations, please call St. Anthony's Spirituality Center at 715-443-2236.